Activities in Carmel

 Looking to travel somewhere that fits your green lifestyle?
 Want to travel with a low carbon footprint?
 Dreaming of a destination that will be unique but supportive of your environmental ethics?
 Visit Carmel, California.
 Long a haven for those who followed their own muse, Carmel has always been a green community.
 It’s easy to practice sustainability here.

-The Carmel Chamber of Commerce runs a visitor center which is on San Carlos between 5th & 6th in the same building as the Hogs Breath Inn.
+The Carmel Chamber of Commerce runs a visitor center located inside of Carmel Plaza on Ocean Ave. between Junipero and Mission streets.
 Stop by for directions, referrals to inns and restaurants, or to find out any information you want to know about Carmel.
-The center is open 7 days a week from 10am - 5pm.
+The center is open 7 days a week, Monday through Saturday from 10am - 6pm and Sunday 11am - 5pm.
 Closed on major holidays.

 Each of these itineraries - The Great Outdoors, Wining and Dining, Be Enlightened, Family Fun for Everyone, History Buff, Walk Like a Bohemian, Dog-Friendly and Eco-Friendly will provide you with 5 days worth of activities in beautiful Carmel.

 Carmel is an easy 1:45 from the San Francisco Airport, 1:15 from the San Jose Airport and 10 minutes from the Monterey Peninsula Airport.
 Once here, there are walking and driving tours for every interest.